 That’s why I’m devoting the rest of this article for the sales leader who is eager to treat this offseason as an opportunity to improve their sales team’s skills.
 So, I will offer three ways sales leaders can invest in their team’s skills to improve during this offseason.#SalesLeaders, find out 3 ways you can improve the skills of your #sales team during the COVID-19 “offseason” with @KurtShaver. #VirtualTraining #SalesTraining Click To Tweet

 Now more than ever your buyer is online attending virtual conference calls, responding to email and engaging with peers and sales reps on LinkedIn®.
 A HubSpot report shows that people at brands are conducting online searches now more than this time one year ago.

-Suppose your sales reps are actively engaging with your prospects on LinkedIn®.
+Suppose your B2B sales force is actively engaging with your prospects on LinkedIn®.
 On the surface that’s a good thing.
 But, what does their profile look like?
 Does it have a banner image that is on-brand or is it a skull and crossbones?
 Yes, that’s a real example and the sales leader didn’t even know it.
-Does their LinkedIn® profile explain who they help, how they help and list examples of customers served as social proof?
+Does their LinkedIn profile explain who they help, how they help and list examples of customers served as social proof?
 Does everyone on your sales team even have your company listed as their current employer?
 It’s more common than you think to see a rep listing their previous employer as their current employer.